A functional limit theorem for dependent sequences with infinite variance stable limits: Functional limit theorem

 \section{Functional limit theorem}

 The main result in the paper states convergence of the partial sum process $V_n$ to a stable L\'evy process in the space $D[0, 1]$ equipped with Skorohod's $M_1$ topology.
-The core of the proof rests on an application of the continuous mapping theorem: the partial sum process $V_n$ is represented as the image of the time-space point process $N_n$ in \eqref{E:ppspacetime} under a certain summation functional.
-This summation functional enjoys the right continuity properties by which the weak convergence of $N_n$ in Theorem~\ref{T:pointprocess:complete} transfers to weak convergence of $V_n$.
+The core of the proof rests on an application of the continuous mapping theorem: the partial sum process~$V_n$ is represented as the image of the time-space point process $N_n$ in~\eqref{Eppspacetime} under a certain summation functional.
+This summation functional enjoys the right continuity properties by which the weak convergence of $N_n$ in Theorem~\ref{Tpointprocesscomplete} transfers to weak convergence of $V_n$.

-The definition and basic properties of the $M_1$ topology are recalled in Subsection~\ref{SS:M1}.
-In Subsection~\ref{SS:sumfunct}, the focus is on the summation functional and its continuity properties.
-The main result of the paper then comes in Subsection~\ref{SS:main}, some discussion of which is provided in Subsection~\ref{SS:disc}.
+The definition and basic properties of the $M_1$ topology are recalled in Section~\ref{SSM1}.
+In Section~\ref{SSsumfunct}, the focus is on the summation functional and its continuity properties.
+The main result of the paper then comes in Section~\ref{SSmain}.
+The conditions entering this theorem are discussed in Section~\ref{SSdisc}, while Section~\ref{SSsimpl} provides some simplifications.